ContextMapper/contextmapper.github.io/_docs/faqs.md

 The concepts behind event sourcing and CQRS do not require special modeling objects other than _DomainEvents_, which are supported by the Context Mapper DSL (CML).
 The syntax to specify the domain models within Bounded Contexts is based on [Sculptor](http://sculptorgenerator.org/) which supports event-driven concepts.
 Have a look at our
 [Event Sourcing and CQRS Modeling in Context Mapper](/docs/event-sourcing-and-cqrs-modeling/) page to learn how to model events in CML.

+### Can I use Context Mapper to document Event Stormings?
+Yes, the results of an Event Storming are based on the DDD concepts that are supported by Context Mapper.
+Have a look at our [Model Event Storming Results in Context Mapper](/docs/event-storming/) tutorial that illustrates how Context Mapper can be used to document an Event Storming.